-All staff wear name badges.
+All staff wear name badges

 Many different members of staff will contribute to your care or be part of your multi-disciplinary team while you are on the ward.
-Please note that nurses and psychiatrists are the only staff based on the ward.
+We have provided brief explanations of their roles below and hope this is helpful.